PTW-TUDa/eta-nexus/docs/guide/faq.rst

 .. _packages_error:

-I want to start *eta_connect*, but in some external packages there were changes
+I want to start *eta_nexus*, but in some external packages there were changes
 ----------------------------------------------------------------------------------
-If you want to use *eta_connect*, but you get errors in some Python packages, because there were changes in the source \
+If you want to use *eta_nexus*, but you get errors in some Python packages, because there were changes in the source \
-code, update *eta_connect* with the following command (add extra requirements like `eta_x` as needed):
+code, update *eta_nexus* with the following command (add extra requirements like `eta_x` as needed):

 .. code-block:: console

-    $ pip install --upgrade --upgrade-strategy=only-if-needed eta_connect
+    $ pip install --upgrade --upgrade-strategy=only-if-needed eta_nexus